didactic-drunk/zstd.cr/README.md

 - [x] `export ZSTD_CLEVEL=1` sets the default compression level just like the zstd command line utilities.

 ## Todo
-- [] Auto install the most recent zstd if the system library is old or unavailable.
+- [ ] Auto install the most recent zstd if the system library is old or unavailable.
-- [] Custom dictionaries
+- [ ] Custom dictionaries
-- [] Support more zstd params.
+- [ ] Support more zstd params.
+- [ ] More specs.

 ## Installation